 What else should we expect?
-We are not able to predict the future but we can say that more and more businesses would implement machine learning algorithms in order to decrease their expenses and gain more profits.
+We are not able to predict the future.
+For now, we can say that business intelligence for small business will be constantly implemented in more and more, even in medium and big companies.
+Machine learning algorithms in order to decrease their expenses and gain more profits.
 Apart from this, the application of machine learning in the healthcare industry is also going to increase.
 Virtually any area can be “improved” with this technique, and more and more of them are expected to join the evolution: education, agriculture, jurisprudence, and many more.

 How Machine Learning Works